num42/mvn_repo/README.md

     }
 )

-* use the gradle task addArchivesToMavenRepo to add it locally
+* use the gradle task publishArchiveToLocalMavenRepo to add it locally
-* use the gradle task publishArchives to push all local archives to the remote repository
+* use the gradle task pushToRemoteMavenRepo to push all local archives to the remote repository